 Very serious symptoms that are possible include:

-- spontaneous bleeding in the brain
+- bleeding in the brain, or intracranial hemorrhage

-- bleeding into the spinal cord
+- bleeding in the spinal cord

 Factor X Deficiency and Newborns

 Babies born with inherited factor X deficiency may have symptoms such as excess bleeding at the site of the umbilical stump.
-Boys may bleed for longer than normal following circumcision.
-Some babies are born with a vitamin K deficiency, which may cause similar symptoms.
-This can usually be treated with a vitamin K shot.

 Factor X deficiency is diagnosed through a blood test called a factor X assay.
 The test measures the activity of factor X in your blood.
 Tell your doctor if you are taking any medications or have any other diseases or conditions before taking this test.